 This also features a competition.
 Set up a quiz contest where each round features questions in different categories.
 Everyone gets a point for a correct answer with the winning individual (or team) with the most points after all the rounds are done.
 Tickets sales to play would raise the bulk of the money.
 You can also give players the chance to give a bit more to your cause by giving them one chance per round to pay to either ask someone in the crowd or call someone for help with an answer.

 Using fundraising games makes charity events much more fun and gets everyone’s competitive juices flowing.
-Whether you are doing it for a school, charity or church, using carnival games for fundraisers helps make your guests happier and your fundraising coffers fuller.
+Whether you are doing it for a school, charity or church, using carnival games and beyond for fundraisers helps make your guests happier and your fundraising coffers fuller.